glasnt/talks/2019_10_PyGotham.podium/slides.md

 And the next one is a database. and here's the secret
 ---

 class: title
+# .code[makemigrations<br>migrate]

+???

+these two commands, in my own personal opinion, two of the greatest features of django

+Oh, I mean having a dynamic web admin is pretty sweet, but these two commands are just choice.

+---

+class: title
+# .code[migrate] reduces toil

+???
+TODO CITATION (DJANGO CHAT?)

+The whole concept of automating the migration framework was design to reduce developer toil

+Indeed django is a database agnostic web framework, so you houldn't have to worry

+But to migrate data, you need a database.

+and here's the secret.
+---
+class: title
 ## Managed databases<br>are just a specialised<br>aaS